Dynamic Language Runtime Overview

 The dynamic language runtime (DLR) is a runtime environment that adds a set of services for dynamic languages to the common language runtime (CLR).
 The DLR makes it easier to develop dynamic languages to run on the .NET Framework and to add dynamic features to statically typed languages.

 Dynamic languages can identify the type of an object at run time, whereas in statically typed languages such as C# and Visual Basic (when you use

 Most dynamic languages provide the following advantages for developers:

 The ability to use a rapid feedback loop (REPL, or read-evaluate-print loop).
 This lets you enter several statements and immediately execute them to see the results.

 Support for both top-down development and more traditional bottom-up development.
 For example, when you use a top-down approach, you can call functions that are not yet implemented and then add underlying implementations when you need them.

 Easier refactoring and code modifications, because you do not have to change static type declarations throughout the code.

 Dynamic languages make excellent scripting languages.
 Customers can easily extend applications created by using dynamic languages with new commands and functionality.
 Dynamic languages are also frequently used for creating Web sites and test harnesses, maintaining server farms, developing various utilities, and performing data transformations.

 The purpose of the DLR is to enable a system of dynamic languages to run on the .NET Framework and give them .NET interoperability.
-The DLR introduces dynamic objects to C# and Visual Basic in Visual Studio 2010 to support dynamic behavior in these languages and enable their interoperation with dynamic languages.
+The DLR adds dynamic objects to C# and Visual Basic to support dynamic behavior in these languages and enable their interoperation with dynamic languages.